Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Veera Ganapathi is regarded as the 4th among them.
-‘Veeram’ or ‘Veera’ refers to valour and courage.
-Veera Ganapathi is thus, a valiant warrior God, who occupies the position of a fearless commander.
+Veera Ganapati is regarded as the 4th among the 32 different forms of Ganapati.
+‘Veeram’ or ‘Veera’ refers to valor and courage.
+Veera Ganapati is thus, a valiant warrior God, who occupies the position of a fearless commander.
 True to his name and characteristics, he appears as a mighty and commanding entity.
-Veera Ganapathi possesses as many as sixteen arms, and holds in them numerous powerful and varied weapons like, Chakra, the discus, the bow and arrow, the trident, the sword, the club, the hook, an elephant goad, a mace, a hammer, a spear, a battle axe, a shield, a Nagapasha, the serpent noose and a victory flag.
-He also holds a fearful vethal, the goblin, as a symbol of the mind.
+Veera Ganapati possesses as many as sixteen arms and holds in them numerous powerful and varied weapons like chakra (discus), bow and arrow, trident, sword, club, hook, elephant goad, mace, hammer, spear, battle ax, shield, Nagapasha (serpent noose) and victory flag.
+He also holds a fearful vethal or goblin, as a symbol of the mind.

-Chanting the Veera Ganapathi Mantra with faith, can be an effective means of propitiating this illustrious Lord.
+Chanting the Veera Ganapati Mantra with faith, can be an effective means of propitiating this illustrious Lord.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.